FLIN 104 BEGINNING INDONESIAN

-During class time, I will usually have you sit in a semi-circle, or in small groups; I may also move you around if I get bored seeing you in the same seat all the time, so dont get all territorial about where you sit.
+During class time, we will usually have you sit in a semi-circle, or in small groups; we may also move you around if we get bored seeing you in the same seat all the time, so dont get all territorial about where you sit.

-For tests and quizzes, you will be asked to sit in alternate seats, directly behind the person in the row in front of you.
+For tests you will be asked to sit in alternate seats, directly behind the person in the row in front of you.

 Academic misconduct (cheating -- trying to pass off someone else's work as your own) on tests or assignments will be taken very seriously.
-At the very least I will give you a failing grade for the assignment or test, and if you cheat on a major test or a second time, I WILL GIVE YOU A FAILING GRADE IN THE COURSE; if the situation warrants, I also can (and will) seek more stringent sanctions against you through the University Judicial system.
+At the very least we will give you a failing grade for the assignment or test, and if you cheat on a major test or for a second time, WE WILL GIVE YOU A FAILING GRADE IN THE COURSE; if the situation warrants, we also can (and will) seek more stringent sanctions against you through the University Judicial system.